7 Signs You Need a Digital Detox—and How to Start Today

 Sign 2: Your Sleep Quality Is Suffering

-Late-night scrolling, binge-watching shows, or endless social media feeds can wreak havoc on sleep.
-Blue light from screens suppresses melatonin, the hormone that regulates sleep, while mental stimulation keeps your brain alert when it should be winding down.
+Scrolling late at night, binge-watching shows, or endless social media can hurt your sleep.
+Blue light from screens lowers melatonin, the hormone that helps you sleep, and mental stimulation keeps your brain awake when it should be relaxing.

 Red flags: